 I created one – with my usual online moniker of naxxfish.
 What a mistake that turned out to be….

 After I moved to another place where different broadband was available – and cancelled my BT account – that’s when the trouble started.
 Suddenly, I could no longer get into my Yahoo account.
-Every time I went to reset the password, I’d get redirected to this page:
+Every time I went to reset the password, I’d get redirected to a password reset page

-And, if I entered my once BT email address (which I never used!), I get this:
+And, if I entered my once BT email address (which I never used!), I got an error telling me to contact the BT helpdesk.

 Helpful!
 The link to “helpdesk” goes to the BT Contact Us page, which is utterly useless, as it assumes I’m a BT customer (which I’m not) and want to talk to them about one of their products or my bill.